oogles/djem/docs/topics/models.rst

 .. note::

-    These fields will be updated even if the :meth:`~CommonInfoMixin.save` method is passed a sequence of ``update_fields`` that does not include it (see `Django documentation for update_fields <https://docs.djangoproject.com/en/stable/ref/models/instances/#specifying-which-fields-to-save>`_).
+    These fields will be updated even if the :meth:`~Auditable.save` method is passed a sequence of ``update_fields`` that does not include it (see `Django documentation for update_fields <https://docs.djangoproject.com/en/stable/ref/models/instances/#specifying-which-fields-to-save>`_).
 They will simply be appended to the list.

 Calling ``update()`` on the queryset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Like :meth:`CommonInfoMixin.save`, the ``CommonInfoMixin`` queryset's :meth:`~CommonInfoQuerySet.update` method is also overridden to require a ``User`` instance as the first argument.
+Like :meth:`Auditable.save`, the ``Auditable`` queryset's :meth:`~AuditableQuerySet.update` method is also overridden to require a ``User`` instance as the first argument.
 Again, this allows the method to keep ``user_modified`` up to date as changes are made.

 .. code-block:: python